d3vilh/raspberry-gateway/README.md

      Installation logs: webinstall.log
      2023/07/07 18:01:03 Starting web server on http://10.10.10.18:8088
      ```
-  6. Copy server address (`http://10.10.10.18:8088` on example above)  from the log and paste into your browser, then press Enter.
-Raspberry-Gateway configuration window will appear:
+  6. Copy server address (`http://10.10.10.18:8088` as above example) from the console and paste into your browser, then press Enter.
+Raspberry-Gateway webinstall window will appear:
      ![Raspberry Monitoring Dashboard in Grafana picture 1](/images/Webinstall-01.png)
   7. Choose all the components you would like to install and change all the passwords (keep them in mind).
   8. Press "Save" button.
-When your configuration will be ready:
+When your configuration is ready:
      ![Raspberry Monitoring Dashboard in Grafana picture 1](/images/Webinstall-02.png)
   9. Then press "Install" button.
 It will initiate installation in background:
      ![Raspberry Monitoring Dashboard in Grafana picture 1](/images/Webinstall-03.png)
   10. The installation process will take some time.
       Once that's done, it'll be like you have a new **Raspberry Gateway** up and running.

       You can close browser window and anjoy your new Raspberry Gateway.
   </details>

   Afraid of GUI?
 Need more control?

   <details>
     <summary>Install everything with CLI</summary>